inCloud-blog/incloud.blog/content/posts/PC/AzureMonitor/AzureMonitor.md

 ## Azure Monitor configuration

-Azure Monitor is a native Microsft cloud tool.
+Azure Monitor is a native Microsft Azure tool.
 It provides ability to collect, visualize and respond to our environment needs.
 We can colelct:
 - logs
 - metrics
+Regarding to this data we can create alerts and notifications.
+In the second hand we can visualize metrics from our environment.
+First thing that we must consider is how to implement Azure Monitor Agent - there is two ways to archive that:
+- autoinstallation on all Virtual Machines
+- manual installation
+Difference is obvious and i don't need to explain that first way is comfortable and the second give us more control on cost and configuration.
+To setup automatic installation we need to modify properties of log analytics workspace that is used with Azure Monitor.

 ## Data visualization